baharbhz76/NLP-tasks-with-Transformers/README.md

 # 2. IMDB_text_classification.ipynb
 This notebook focuses on classifying movie reviews from the IMDB dataset using a pre-trained model from Hugging Face.
 It demonstrates:

--Text Classification: Predicting the sentiment of movie reviews (positive or negative) using transformers.
+- Text Classification: Predicting the sentiment of movie reviews (positive or negative) using transformers.
--Model Evaluation: Evaluating the performance of the classifier on the test dataset.
+- Model Evaluation: Evaluating the performance of the classifier on the test dataset.

 ## **Installation**